jumpnow/jumpnowtek-site/_posts/2014-11-23-FreeBSD-Duovero-GPIO.md

     root@duovero:~ # gpioctl 127
     0

 Using *gpioctl* would work fine in a script.

+#### C Programming

 Working with *GPIO* from within a C program is more typical for me.

-#### C Programming

 The *gpioctl* source code provides a good example of all the features provided by the [gpio(4)][gpiobus] driver.
-But because I like to test these things myself, here is an ever simpler piece of code that only does *GPIO* reads and writes - [fbsd-gpio][fbsd-gpio].
+But because I like to test these things myself, here is an simpler piece of code that only does *GPIO* reads and writes - [fbsd-gpio][fbsd-gpio].

-#### Changing gpioctl
+#### A less chatty gpioctl

 The output of *gpioctl* breaks the traditional UNIX [rule of silence][rule-of-silence] when it is successful.